 Medications Used During Detox

 Medications can help with some of the cravings and severe symptoms that make alcohol and drug withdrawal challenging.
 Some medications that are prescribed during the detox process may also be used as maintenance medications as part of continued treatment.
 For instance, with opioid use disorder, medications like methadone, suboxone, and clonidine are utilized.
-With alcohol use disorder medications like naltrexone, gabapentin, disulfiram (antabuse) can be prescribed as maintenance medications.
+With alcohol use disorder, medications like naltrexone, gabapentin, and disulfiram (antabuse) can be prescribed as maintenance medications.

 Common Withdrawal Symptoms